fadden/nulib2/nufxlib/README.txt

 for some reason Solaris makes you take an extra step, so I'm not going to define it by default.)

+Originally, NufxLib / NuLib2 were intended to be usable natively on the Apple IIgs, so some of the design decisions were influenced by the need to minimize memory usage (e.g. being able to get a directory listing without holding the entire directory in memory) and interact with GS/OS (forked files have a single filename, files have type/auxtype).
+The IIgs port was never started.

 Legalese
 ========